tethysplatform/tethys/docs/supplementary/docker_testing.rst

 If you would like, you may perform the following tests to ensure the containers are working properly.

-Use the following Tethys command to start the Docker containers:
+Activate the virtual environment if you have not done so already and use the following Tethys command to start the Docker containers:

 ::

+  $ . /usr/lib/tethys/bin/activate
   $ tethys docker start

 .. note::